CSR

 • Reduction of water consumption, treatment of rainwater and wastewater

-• Using pallets from sustainable forest management | VIM Certificate of origin for wooden packaging PEFC 241105 |
+• Use of pallets sourced from sustainably managed forests | VIM Certificate of Origin for PEFC-certified wood packaging 241105 |

 Social and human rights